davidgasquez/handbook/Large Language Models.md

 - LLM can build internal [[Knowledge Graphs]]s in their the network layers.
 - ML system where humans are designing how the information is organized (feature engineering, linking, graph building) will scale poorly ([the bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html)).

+## Coding Tips

+- Use comments to guide the model to do what you want.
+- Divide the problem into smaller problems (functions, classes, ...) and solve them one by one.

 ## Tools

 - [LangChain](https://python.langchain.com/en/latest/)